 Dr. Haeffele earned her medical degree from the Duke University School of Medicine in Durham, North Carolina.
 She completed a combined medicine and pediatric residency at Harvard University in Boston, Massachusetts at the Brigham and Women's Hospital and Boston Children's Hospital.
-During her time in Boston, she earned a Master's in Public Health from the Harvard T.H.
-Chan School of Public Health and worked on oncology infrastructure in Rwanda through the Doris and Howard Hiatt Residency in Global Health Equity and Internal Medicine program.
-She completed her fellowship in adult cardiology and sub-specialized training in adult congenital heart disease at Stanford University in Stanford, California.
+She also completed the Doris and Howard Hiatt Residency in Global Health Equity and Internal Medicine program, working on oncology infrastructure in Rwanda in partnership with the Rwandan Ministry of Health and Partners in Health.
+She completed her fellowship in adult cardiology and sub-specialized training in adult congenital heart disease and echocardiography at Stanford Hospital.
 She served one year as a chief fellow for the general cardiology fellowship at Stanford.

 Dr. Haeffele is the Director of the Structural ECHO program at Stanford Hospital.
 She is an Assistant Program Director for the General Cardiology fellowship.
 Dr. Haeffele is also appointed Clinical Assistant Professor of Medicine and Pediatrics at Stanford University School of Medicine.

 Dr. Haeffele is a board certified cardiology physician.
-Her research interests include management of adults with congenital heart disease, structural heart disease and catheter based interventions, and congenital heart physiology and heart transplantation.
+Her research interests include management of adults with congenital heart disease, structural heart disease and catheter based interventions, and the complexities of heart transplant in the adult with congenital heart disease.

 - Adult Congenital Heart Disease